-Continue reading our blog for some great ways to experience Miami on a budget.
-Visit our Boat rides in Miami page to learn more about our speed boat tours!
+Ready for some great ways to experience Miami on a budget?
+Visit our boat rides in Miami page to learn more about our speed boat tours!

 Miami has something fun for every budget!
 Check out these affordable, local-favorite things to do in Miami Beach.

 It’s so easy to rack up a big bill when you’re traveling.
 Between transportation, dining, and lodging, it sometimes feels like there just isn’t room in the budget for anything extra.
 Thankfully, you don’t have to have a lot of $$ to have a lot of fun in Miami!

 Here are some of the best things to do in Miami on a budget:

 - Hit the Beach